Innovation By Design Awards Official Rules

-ELIGIBILITY: The Fast Company 2019 Innovation by Design Awards Competition (the “Competition”) is open to all organizations and individuals involved in designing a product or service that was made public or came to market between May 10, 2018, and May 10, 2019.
-Entries do not, however, need to have been designed during that time period, and some exceptions can be made.
-(Email us if you’re unsure: IBDawards@fastcompany.com.)
+ELIGIBILITY: The Fast Company 2013 Innovation by Design Awards Competition (the “Competition”) is open to all organizations and individuals involved in designing a product or service that was made public or came to market between May 1, 2012 and May 1, 2013.
+Entries do not, however, need to have been designed during that time period.

+- Concepts: Works that have not yet made it to public release (emphasis will be on both feasibility and originality);

+- Students: Work created at any time during your studies or within 2 years thereafter (but not work done as part of a professional team).

 There is no limit to the number of entries that may be submitted by any entrant, nor is there a limit to the number of categories you may enter.
-A completed online application and fee must accompany each entry.
+A completed online entry form and fee must accompany each entry.

 Unacceptable Material